devinshields/h2odocs/source/quickstart/quickstart_git.rst

 |

-3. The build produces target/h2o.jar.
+#.
+The build produces target/h2o.jar.
 Now run h2o.jar from the command line.
+Note that Xmx is the amount of memory given to H2O.
+If your data set is large, increase the number immediately following Xmx from the default of 2.
+As a rule, the amount of memory given should be about 4 times the size of your data, but no larger than the total memory of your computer.
  ::

     $ java -Xmx2g -jar target/h2o.jar